 Customers of Rackspace Hosting will carefully watch the company as it deals with the sudden retirement of its CEO and fends off Wall Street analysts who smell blood in the water.

-Wall Street demonstrated its concern at the departure of Lanham Napier, age 43, who disclosed his retirement plans on Rackspace's
+Wall Street demonstrated its concern at the departure of Lanham Napier, age 43, who disclosed his retirement plans on Rackspace's earnings call this week, driving the company's shares down.

 The news capped a year-long slow-down in revenue growth; Rackspace's 16% year-to-year growth in the fourth quarter of 2013 was down from 25% in the same period last year, according to analyst firm Technology Business Research Inc. (TBR), based in Hampton, N.H.